soreikomori/ReplayMixPlus/.github/README.md

 > **How often are playlists generated?**

 Playlists can be generated at any time by running the console application and updating them.
-There are no set intervals for playlist generation, however- the process is currently manual.
+You can set up an automation script with something like AutoHotkey if you wish.

 > **How does ReplayMix+ determine the playlist order?**